 Experts know how to mitigate cyberattacks

 If you’re not keeping your information in the cloud, then you’re still keeping your information on a hard drive or software in your office.
 Either way, because the information is on your computer and you use your computer to access the internet daily, your information is hackable.
-IT experts who work for cloud providers know much more about how to protect information than the average tax professional.
+IT experts who work for cloud providers know more about how to protect information than the average accountant.
 Why be in charge of all your own information security when an expert can do it for you?

 What experts are doing differently

-The most reliable cloud providers use encryption and Digest Access Authentication to protect information.
+The most reliable cloud providers use encryption and digest access authentication to protect information.

 Encryption is the process of using an algorithm to transform plain text information into a non-readable form called ciphertext.
 An algorithm and an encryption key are required to decrypt the information and return it to its original plain text format.

-Digest Access Authentication is a method of exchanging credentials, such as username and password, that is more difficult for cyber criminals to reverse and crack.
+Digest access authentication is a method of exchanging credentials, such as username and password, that is more difficult for cyber criminals to reverse and crack.

 There are many different cloud providers out there, and they are not all created equal as far as cloud security is concerned.
 Here are a few things to look for in a cloud provider: